galaxyproject/galaxy-hub/src/authnz/use/oidc/idps/elixir-aai/index.md

     ![image](/src/authnz/use/oidc/idps/elixir-aai/01.png)

-2. Click on the **Elixir AAI login** button:
+2. Click on the **Sign in with Elixir** button:

     ![image](/src/authnz/use/oidc/idps/elixir-aai/02.png)

     <div class="alert alert-info" role="alert">
         **NOTE:**

         If this button is not displayed, then either OIDC is not enabled on the instance of Galaxy you are using, or its Elixir AAI backend is not configured, regardless you would need to contact the admin of that Galaxy instance.
     </div>

-3. Clicking on the **Elixir AAI** button will take you to the login page, where you would need to login with your Elixir AAI credentials:
+3. Clicking on the **Sign in with Elixir** button will take you to the login page, where you would need to login with your Elixir AAI associated credentials, such as your home institution:

     ![image](/src/authnz/use/oidc/idps/elixir-aai/03.png)

     <div class="alert alert-info" role="alert">
         **NOTE:**

         Upon your first login using Elixir AAI from a Galaxy server, you will be asked to consent to Elixir AAI service sharing some basic information about you to the Galaxy server.
 	This would normally be your email address and a unique openid identity string.
-Galaxy asks Elixir AAI for your basic profile info---the minimum possible information---.
+	Galaxy asks Elixir AAI for your basic profile info ---the minimum possible information---.
 In other words, Galaxy sets OIDC "scope" to "openid" and "email", which is the minimum scope values that request only your email address and profile name.
     </div>